dave89gray/CI_PP1_TTC/README.md

 - [oil_rig_picture](assets/images/oil_rig_picture.jpeg): Photo by <a href="https://www.istockphoto.com/nl/portfolio/noomcpk2528?mediatype=photography">noomcpk2528</a> at <a href="https://www.istockphoto.com/nl/foto/offshore-industrie-olie-en-gas-gm1127111637-296953796">istockphoto</a>
 - [project_management_image](assets/images/project_management_image.jpeg): Photo by <a href="https://www.istockphoto.com/nl/portfolio/NicoElNino?mediatype=photography">NicoElNino</a> at <a href="https://www.istockphoto.com/nl/foto/projectmanager-die-aan-gantt-grafiek-werkt-om-de-voortgang-van-de-planning-taken-en-gm1317443847-404872076">istockphoto</a>
 -  (assets/images/.jpeg): Photo by <a href="https://www.istockphoto.com/nl/portfolio/SeventyFour?mediatype=photography">SeventyFour</a> at <a href="https://www.istockphoto.com/nl/foto/ingenieurs-plannen-in-fabriek-gm936149030-256079813">istockphoto</a>

+## Acknowledgements
+- I would like to thank my mentor Mo Shami for his invaluable guidance, support and expertise.
+Without that i wouldn't have managed to finish what i have.
+- To the fantastic support network on the Code Institute slack channel.
+Any time i had a doubt or a question there was someone already speaking about similar issues or had already asked the question.